Constructive strong regularity and the extension property of a compactification: Introduction

-An ambition of this article is to show how avoiding non-constructive set existence principles as Powerset and unrestricted Separation, inductive and coinductive definitions emerge as natural tools, that can be exploited for obtaining more explicit and informative constructions.
+An ambition of this article is to show how, avoiding non-constructive set existence principles as Powerset and unrestricted Separation, inductive and coinductive definitions emerge as natural tools, that can be exploited for obtaining more explicit and informative constructions.
+Remarkably, principles of CST as the axioms needed for inductive and coinductive definitions of sets, or the Relation Reflection Scheme, that were introduced a priori, with no connection to a specific mathematical development, turn out to provide exactly what is needed for a constructive and choice-free theory of compactifications.